aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/get-hyperlink-destinations/_index.md

 In this code, we get each hyperlink destination from the link annotations and store the destination in a variable.
 You can then use this destination as you wish in your application.

-### Sample source code for Get Hyperlink Destinations using Aspose.Words for .NET
+### Sample source code for Get Hyperlink Destinations using Aspose.PDF for .NET
 ```csharp
 try
 {